metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 * Last but not the least - you should have installed **Anchor Framework**  - Please follow this [link](https://book.anchor-lang.com/getting_started/installation.html#anchor)
 * Typescript on the client side. (**Anchor Framework** generates a client code as well)

-## Outcome

-By the end of this guide, you should be able to understand how tokens could be transferred in **anchor framework**.
-Please refer this [github link](https://github.com/metablockshq/metablocks-program-library/blob/main/nft-vault/programs/nft-vault/src/lib.rs) to dive directly into the code.

-## Understanding about SPL-Tokens

-Transfer any spl-tokens to wallet by creating an **associated token account ATA**.
-It involves two simple process,
-* Create a mint (If the mint is not existing)
-* Transfer a mint (to an associated token account)

 ### Create a Mint